 You can’t plan an event without a date!
-If you can’t determine an exact date yet, get tentative holds from your vendors for 2-3 preferred dates and then confirm them immediately once you know you make your selection.
-Keep in mind any holidays, vacations, closures, etc when setting this date.
+If you can’t determine an exact time yet, get tentative holds from your vendors for 2-3 preferred dates and then confirm them immediately once you know you make your selection.
+Keep in mind any holidays, vacations, closures, etc. when setting this date.
 Look at community calendars and school schedules to make sure there won’t be any interference.
 If it’s a conference or meeting you’re planning, make sure there aren’t other schedules for the same weekend in your area.
 You’ll end up paying premiums for vendors and venues.
 Also, just because you’ve set your date and sent out one email, don’t think you can wait to plan everything else until you’re a month out.
 Get movin’ on it all right now.

 What Is Your Desired Audience size

 Set up a meeting with all of your event stakeholders and marketing team.
 Discuss the objectives and the overall “why” of the event.
 Determine how large of an audience you’d like to attract.
-For internal celebrations and holiday functions, you may have a specific workgroup on one night and another on a different evening if your overall workforce consists of thousands of employees.
+For intimate celebrations and holiday functions, you may have a specific workgroup on one night and another on a different evening if your overall workforce consists of thousands of employees.

 Make sure your audience size will fulfill all of your event goals.